bufbuild-ru/docs/docs/bufstream/integrations/redpanda-console/index.md

 ## Try Redpanda Console™ with a local Bufstream instance

-To try Redpanda Console™ with Bufstream on your local machine, you'll need [Docker](https://docs.docker.com/engine/install/) installed.First, start an in-memory Bufstream instance listening on the default Kafka port:
+To try Redpanda Console™ with Bufstream on your local machine, you'll need [Docker](https://docs.docker.com/engine/install/) installed.

+First, start an in-memory Bufstream instance listening on the default Kafka port:

 ```bash
 docker run -p 9092:9092 \